 4 Ingredient Donut Recipe | Budget-Friendly & Homemade

 This easy 4 ingredient donut recipe is soft, sweet, and perfect for any occasion—from weekday breakfasts to fellowship gatherings.
-Made with just flour, sugar, yeast, and water, it's a quick and budget-friendly treat your family and guests will love.
+Made with just flour, sugar, yeast, and oil, it's a quick and budget-friendly treat your family and guests will love.
 No fancy tools or oven required!

 Prep Time 15 minutes mins